forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## Enabled APIs scanner

-The Enabled APIs scanner detects that a project has appropriate APIs enabled.
+The Enabled APIs scanner detects if a project has appropriate APIs enabled.
 It supports whitelisting supported APIs, blacklisting unsupported APIs, and specifying required APIs that must be enabled.